Oakes Daylilies is a family-owned business that is a classic story of a “hobby gone out of control”.

 • Father and son, Bill and Stewart Oakes, have enjoyed gardening all their lives, and started growing a few daylilies in the 1960s.
 The daylilies performed so well, they bought a few more, and a few more… We’re not sure exactly what year it was, but when they came home from visiting gardens with their first $75 daylily, we knew they had been bitten hard by the daylily bug.

 • In the 1970s, they began offering daylilies for sale out of the garden at Bill’s house.
-Customers would visit during bloom season, pick out what they liked, and Stewart or William would dig for them to take home.
+Customers would visit during bloom season, pick out what they liked, and Stewart or Bill would dig for them to take home.

 • In the 1980s, they started offering their daylilies via mail-order, with a black & white listing.
 Stewart’s son Ken began helping at the nursery in the summer, digging plants for customers.